Filtered budget or forecast

 Was this helpful?

-A filtered budget is only one way to filter the data that is displayed in a budget and it poses a risk - see the section below.
-Learn about the other to see if another one better meets your budgeting needs.
+A filtered workbook is only one way to filter the data that is displayed in a budget.
+This method poses a risk, as explained in the section below.
+Learn about the other to see if another one better meets your needs.

 In the budget setup, there are two filtering options that relate to the dimensions and entities in the underlying database: 1.
-Dimension entity filter and 2.
-Level filter.
+Level filter and 2.
+Dimension entity filter.

-The dimension entity filter, sometimes called the budget filter or budget-wide filter, allows you to filter the data in the budget using dimensions not present in the budget (Main worksheet tab) itself.
-As a result, the whole budget is filtered to display only the data for the selected entity or entities.
+The dimension entity filter is sometimes called the single-entity filter, budget filter, or budget-wide filter.
+This filtering method allows you to filter the data in the budget using dimensions that aren't present in the budget itself.
+In other words, you can filter one or more dimensions that aren't used as levels in the budget hierarchy.

 This type of filter is suitable when: